Teacher Leader Story

 Micah's Background

-Micah's journey into education was fueled by a deep commitment to social justice and a passion for working with young children.
-With a background in charter schools, Micah found the traditional system too rigid and sought to create a more flexible and nurturing educational environment.
+Micah's journey into education was fueled by a deep commitment to social justice, mentorship, and a passion for working with young children.
+With a background in Early Childhood Education, Primary, Secondary, college age scholars, and educational non-profit leadership Micah found the traditional system too rigid and sought to create a more flexible and nurturing educational environment.

 Vision of Our School